dirckvdende/dirckvdende.github.io/index.markdown

 layout: home
 ---

 Hi, I'm Dirck.
 I'm a Computer Science Master student at Leiden Univerity.
-On this website you can find some of the projects I've worked on, as well as the occational blog post.
+On this website you can find some of the projects I've worked on, as well as the occasional blog post.
 Read more about me [here](/me/).

 ## My Projects